-If you or someone you know (student, faculty, or staff) has experienced gender discrimination, sexual harassment, or sexual violence, the university can offer assistance, support, and resources:
+If you or someone you know (student, faculty, or staff) has experienced discrimination based on sex, gender, or sexual orientation, or sexual harassment, sexual or dating violence or stalking, or discrimination based on race, color, national origin, religion, age, disability, or other protected class or protected activity, the university can offer assistance, support, and resources.

 The procedures that are used to resolve complaints of harassment and discrimination vary depending on the status of the complainant, the status of the respondent, and the complaint procedure initiated.
 In general, complaint procedures involve two steps: (1) an investigation and (2) a sanction or discipline procedure.

 - Complaints against students follow the student conduct code, including any applicable investigation and sanctioning procedures.

 - Complaints or investigations against employees follow the applicable collective bargaining agreements and/or UO policy.
 If discipline is recommended as a result of that investigation, the employee-respondent will have certain rights, as prescribed by the applicable collective bargaining unit or university policy.